Ramneet-Singh/mips-pms/README.md

 This figure illustrates the high-level structure of the system, with the memory request manager acting as an interface between multiple CPU Cores and the DRAM Memory.
 ![System Overview](https://github.com/Ramneet-Singh/col216-minor-assignment/blob/master/architecture-diagrams/overall-system.png?raw=true)

-If we zoom into the DRAM Memory, on most moder systems it looks something like the following figure taken from [[Rixner00]](http://cva.stanford.edu/publications/2000/mas.pdf "[Rixner00]").
+If we zoom into the DRAM Memory, on most modern systems it looks something like the following figure taken from [[Rixner00]](http://cva.stanford.edu/publications/2000/mas.pdf "[Rixner00]").
 Note that we have not considered multiple banks and have limited our analysis to a single bank in the interest of time, however most timing and resource considerations are still there.
 ![Modern DRAM Organization](https://github.com/Ramneet-Singh/col216-minor-assignment/blob/master/architecture-diagrams/modern-dram.png?raw=true)

 ## Design Characteristics